-The Special Collections Research Center also holds the Planned Community Archives and other personal papers and organizational records that document Reston, Virginia, and other planned communities.
+The Special Collections and Archives also holds the Planned Community Archives and other personal papers and organizational records that document Reston, Virginia, and other planned communities.

 Gulf Oil Corporation.

-Gulf Oil Corporation Reston records, Collection #C0144, Special Collections Research Center, George Mason University Libraries.
+Gulf Oil Corporation Reston records, C0144, Special Collections and Archives, George Mason University Libraries.

 Donated by the Gulf Oil Corporation on October 16, 1989.

-The Gulf Oil Corporation Reston records were originally attached to the larger Planned Community Archives collection currently in the Special Collections Research Center.
-In 2009 the documents were removed and organized into a separate collection still housed in the Special Collections Research Center at George Mason University Libraries.
+The Gulf Oil Corporation Reston records were originally attached to the larger Planned Community Archives collection currently in the Special Collections and Archives.
+In 2009 the documents were removed and organized into a separate collection still housed in the Special Collections and Archives at George Mason University Libraries.
 The old box and folder numbers are also included as part of the new arrangement.

 Processed in January 2009 by Emily Martin.